lamdu/lamdu/CONTRIBUTING.md

 # Contributors wanted

 Lamdu is an open-source project passionately developed by [Eyal Lotem](https://github.com/Peaker) and [Yair Chuchem](https://github.com/yairchu), part-time since late 2011.
+You may say we are dreamers, but we're not the only ones.
+We hope some day you'll join us and programming will be fun.

-We'd love for more contributors who share our dream to join our cause and help us realize it!
+Help us realize the dream!

 ## How to contact us